Nitrokey/nethsm/docs/clustering.md

 - unattended boot configuration
 - device key
 - unlock passphrase and backup passphrase
-- unlock salt and backup salt

 Configuration data that **are** shared are:
 - the software version (nodes must have a uniform version)
 - the cluster CA
+- unlock salt and backup salt

+In terms of encryption, each node retains its own device key but they all share the same **domain key** to access their shared data (keys, users, namespaces).

+### Backup and restore

-Note that the backup operation, which works as before and can be requested from any node of the cluster, will back up data for the whole cluster, including device-specific fields.
+The backup operation, which works as before and can be requested from any node of the cluster, will back up data for the whole cluster, including device-specific fields.

 A backup done on a cluster can be restored on the same cluster, even if some nodes have been added or removed since.
-It will just not affect device-specific data of the new joiners.
+Such restores will, as before, not affect configuration values (only keys, users, namespaces).

+Contrary to before, a backup done on a node (or cluster) and restored on another unprovisioned one will only restore configuration values if this is the same node.
+If not, the machine will be minimally provisioned (and the rest will get restored normally).

+This operation remains compatible with backups made on previous versions of the NetHSM.

+**NOTE**: restoring on a node A a backup made another node Z with a different domain key will correctly rewrite A's domain key, as before.
+However if A was in a cluster with node B, B will become inoperable as Z's domain key will not be restored on B.

+In other words, only perform a restore in a cluster with backups done in the same cluster.
+If you want to restore a foreign backup on a node, first safely remove it from its cluster.

 ### Operational redundancy